plotdb/konfig/web/src/pug/block/default/upload/README.md

 Value of this widget is an array of files where each file is an object with following fields:

+ - `key`: a unique key for identifying this file object in file storage.
+ - `idx`: a zero-based reference number indicating order/index of this file object in multiple upload field.
+ - `digest`: a digest(e.g., MD5) of the file content to identify if its content is changed.
  - `name`: name field from JS File object.
  - `size`: size field from JS File object.
  - `type`: type field from JS File object.